 Using my mind to overcome physical pain helped me to complete the 2009 Los Angeles marathon

-The doctor recommended physical therapy but It didn’t alleviate the pain.
+In February 2009, I had to put my training on hold because of a knee injury.
+My doctor recommended physical therapy but It didn’t alleviate the pain.
 I gave it up and a month after my injury, I resumed my walking regimen.

 Marathon morning, Monday, May 25, 2009, I arrived downtown Los Angeles.
 I was excited but apprehensive.
 I enjoyed the crowd and the camaraderie.
 I loved being there.